Legal and Technical Secretariat of the Presidency

 The Legal and Technical Secretariat of the Presidency of the Argentine Nation (Secretaría Legal y Técnica de la Presidencia de la Nación Argentina; abbrevriated SLyT) is a secretariat of state of the Argentine National Executive counting with ministerial level, tasked with assisting the President of Argentina, the Chief of the Cabinet of Ministers and all other dependencies of the President's Office that may not count with their own legal departments on the drafting of decrees, legislative bills, administrative decisions and legal messages.

 The Legal and Technical Secretariat also oversees the Official Bulletin of the Argentine Republic, the national government's gazette.
-Since 10 December 2023, the Legal and Technical Secretary of the Presidency has been Javier Herrera Bravo, who serves under President Javier Milei.
+Since 7 April 2025, the Legal and Technical Secretary of the Presidency has been María Iberzábal Murphy, who serves under President Javier Milei.

 It is one of (currently) three secretariats in the Argentine government counting with ministerial level, the other being the General Secretariat and the Secretariat of Communications and Press.